Trigger-edge/a-star-pathfinding/readme.txt

 3. To find C# code: Go to a-star-pathfinding/assets/scripts.

 Innovation:
-- Weighted A* search as opposed to ‘uniform’ A* search learnt in class
+- Used terrain-based weighted A* search as opposed to ‘uniform’ A* search learnt in class.
-- Implemented different heuristics (Manhattan distance, Euclidean distance, and Diagonal distance) so that each one’s performance can be compared
+- Implemented different heuristics (Manhattan, Euclidean, and Diagonal distances) so that performance can be compared.
-- Built A* search that uses a heap of nodes for the open-set for simpler insertion and removal of (neighbouring) nodes
+- Built a heap structure of nodes for the open-set for simpler insertion and removal of (neighbouring) nodes.